walkamongus/sssd/README.markdown

 Auto-creation of user home directories on first login via the PAM mkhomedir.so module may be enabled or disabled (defaults to disabled).

+For SSH and Sudo integration with SSSD, this module works well with [saz/ssh](#https://forge.puppetlabs.com/saz/ssh) and [trlinkin/nsswitch](#https://forge.puppetlabs.com/trlinkin/nsswitch).

 ##Setup

 ###What sssd affects